Darkhorse Farrier Service

 Darkhorse Farrier Service Farrier serving the Okanagan/Shuswap region

-Books will re-open January 2025 by referral My books are currently full.
+Books are closed; I take select cases by veterinary referral.
+My books are currently full.

 A Sound Approach